Scroll Top

 I live in Queenstown, New Zealand, and absolutely love getting into the mountains here.
 That photo of me is at Lake Marian, in Fiordland.
 It’s mind-blowingly beautiful – check it out!
 I love going to yin yoga with my girlfriends and was, once, a fairly decent rower and road cyclist… and then I had children.
 If you really want to get to know me, my knees are super dodgy and I’ve had seven surgeries to fix them (one just flat-out refuses to be fixed).
 Hiking poles, a solid knee brace, and shoes with decent grip are my friends…

-As a volunteer, I’m on the Board of the local Queenstown Coastguard unit in a marketing/fundraising capacity and am so proud to support its vital work saving lives on the water.
+As a volunteer, I’ve recently stepped down from being on the Board of the local Queenstown Coastguard unit in a marketing/fundraising capacity.
+I am so proud to have supported its vital work saving lives on the water.
+I’m still part of the unit but less involved this year as I juggle my Master of Science (psychology).
 I was previously a support group facilitator and spokesperson at Eating Disorders Victoria, Australia.

 My honours research on midlife eating attitudes and body dissatisfaction, published in the New Zealand Journal of Psychology, continues to be cited (and is one of the hardest things I’ve done).